hemalmeda/hemalmeda/README.md

 - 👋 Hi, I’m @hemalmeda
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java
+- 🌱 I’m Working on Web Development
 - 📫 How to reach me: contact me at gmail hemalmeda@gmail.com
 - If you want any projects contact me in the above gmail